ManukauTramping/web-site/README.md

 You can select one or more leaders from existing contacts by clicking *Link existing entries*.

 To create a new contact as the leader, click *Create new Contacts and link*.
 On the resulting page, enter a name and phone number, then select *Publish* from the dropdown labelled *DRAFT*.
-Then click *Close* innthe top right-hand corner.
+Then click *Close* in the top right-hand corner.

 Instead of entering a Description, you have the option of creating or using a shared description under *Standard Tramps*.
 Follow the same process as above for Leaders.